IvIePhisto/ECoXiPy/README.md

 **Results**

-These `timeit` tests show that the overhead of using ECoXiPy is minimal and the differences between using different APIs depend on the used Python platform.
-If encoded strings are wanted as output `ecoxipy.string_output` is a viable alternative to using `xml.sax`.
-If a traversable output representation is needed, the penalty for using ECoXiPy minimal.
+These `timeit` tests show that the overhead of using ECoXiPy is not great and the differences between using different APIs depend on the used Python platform.
+If encoded strings are wanted as output, `ecoxipy.string_output` is a viable alternative to using `xml.sax`.

 Run the tests on your own or see my testing results in the repository under [doc/perf_test_results/timeit.pdf](https://raw.github.com/IvIePhisto/ECoXiPy/master/doc/perf_test_results/timeit.pdf).